Mfpr603/swampy-sentiments-v2/README.md

 • Guided mood and reflection entries

-• Past entires conveniently stored and display from most to least recent
+• Past entries conveniently stored and displayed from most to least recent

 • Delete past entry functionality

 • Mental health resources page

-• A statstics page that displays your mood distribution and average sleep quality
+• A statistics page that displays your mood distribution and average sleep quality

 ## Dependencies